Global Guardians: Fictional team history

 The Guardians eventually lost their UN funding to the Justice League, and the Dome was ordered to close, in part due to the political machinations of their enemy, Dr. Klaus Cornelius.
-Some of its members left the team to join the League, notably Green Fury and Icemaiden (who changed their names to Fire and Ice).
-The others went freelance.
+The team disband and Green Flame and Ice Maiden (Tora) apply for League membership.
+Initially rejected they are then offered the membership slot created by Black Canary's departure.
+After a brief time they change their names to Fire and Ice).
+The others members of the Global Guardians went freelance.
+With Jack O Lantern and Owl Woman relocating to Bialya.